andyjessop/crux/README.md

 # Crux

+**NB: `crux` is still in alpha at the moment, so in no way should it be used for production as the API is almost certain to change very soon**

 `crux` aims to guide you into writing code that is long-lived.
 This means that the code is:

 * easy to change incrementally without losing structure and organisation